avinash7375/DeepLearningTensorflow/tens.md

 10. Miscellaneous Topics

-TensorFlow Hub: Using pre-trained models from TensorFlow Hub.
+TensorFlow Hub: Use pre-trained models from TensorFlow Hub for various tasks.

-Transfer Learning: Fine-tune a pre-trained model for a new task.
+Transfer Learning: Fine-tune a pre-trained model for a new task with minimal training.

-TensorFlow Lite: Deploy models on mobile devices.
+TensorFlow Lite: Deploy TensorFlow models on mobile and embedded devices.